-State Fiscal Year SFY 2018 DCA Entity License Type Application Type Select Next Page All All All State Board of Optometry All All Processing Time Complete Applications
+State Fiscal Year SFY 2018 DCA Entity License Type Application Type Select Next Page All All All State Board of Optometry All All All Total Volume

 Total Volume Target Processing Time Complete Applica.
-Processing Time Complete Applications Processing Time Incomplete Applications

-Complete Applications - Applications were deemed complete at the time of initial review and did not require additional information/documentation from the applicant prior to approval.
+Processing Time Complete Applications Processing Time Incomplete Applications Processing Time Incomplete Applications Processing Time Incomplete Applications Information/documentation from the applicant prior to approval.